rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/cloudnetworks-benefits.rst

 * **Isolate your servers**

-    You can create Cloud Servers without public or private (ServiceNet) network interfaces,
+    You can create servers without public or private (ServiceNet) network interfaces,
     making them accessible only through Cloud Networks.